 True Beauty Comes from Within

-When people are obsessed with the illusion, substance are neglected and problems occur.
-A beautiful woman may have advantages, but at the same time she may also have disadvantages.
-She may be spoiled, haughty, shallow, and unprepared for the tough realities in real life.
-She may demand more and be hard to please.
+In our fixation on this illusion, substance often takes a back seat, leading to a myriad of issues.
+While a beautiful woman may enjoy certain advantages, she may also face drawbacks.
+She might become entitled, superficial, and unprepared for the tough realities in real life.
+She might demand more and be hard to please.
 A likely prey of men, jealousy of women, and heart breaker to many suitors, she may have more enemies than she can handle.
-Consequently, she can be suspicious, mistrustful, overly protective, arrogant, and aloof.
+Consequently, she can be arrogant, aloof, suspicious, mistrustful, and overly protective.
 She may live a less worry-free life.
-One has to bear in mind the cost of pursuing beauty.
+It is crucial to acknowledge that everything has a cost.
 Beauty is only a skin deep.
 It is neither the only thing nor the most important thing in life and tango.

-Just as those who focus on the look tend to overlook inner qualities, dancers who are fond of flashy steps tend to ignore feelings.
-However, without feelings tango becomes an empty shell.
-True beauty comes from within.
-It lies in the shared commitment, understanding, cooperation, agreement, resonance, chemistry and harmony between the partners.
+Just as an obsession with appearance blinds us to inner worth, an infatuation with flashy steps obscures the essence of tango - connection and feelings.
+However, without these tango becomes an empty show.
+True beauty emanates from within.
+It lies in the shared commitment, understanding, musicality, agreement, and harmony between the partners.
 If you visit Buenos Aires, you will see that is how tango is danced by the milongueros.
 They don't care much about fancy steps.
-They concentrate on the relationship, music and feelings, and their dance is so beautiful that it is imitated by shallow-minded foreigners without understanding its essence.
-(See The Conceptional Beautify of Tango.)
+They concentrate on the relationship, music and feelings, and their dance is so beautiful that it is imitated by superficial foreigners without understanding its essence.

 Tango is still young in the US.
-It takes maturity to overcome superficiality and to understand true beauty.
+It takes maturity to overcome shallowness and to understand true beauty.
 The more I dance with women of all ages, the more I appreciate mature women.
 I found that, even in Buenos Aires, mature women are better dancers overall.
-Their youthful freshness is fading, and they start to focus more on the substance rather than the surface of dance.
-It is my hope that tango in this country, too, will overcome its shallowness and pay more attention to the substance as we become more maturer.
+Their youthful freshness is fading, and they start to focus more on the true essence of this dance.
+It is my aspiration that tango in our country will also overcome its superficiality and focus more on the substance as we become more mature dancers (see The Conceptional Beautify of Tango).

 August 14, 2011